Almaty Botanical Garden: Laboratory of introduction of floral and ornamental plants in open and closed soil

 Laboratory of ornamental floral plants in the open ground has been founded since the establishment of the Main Botanical Garden of the Academy of Sciences in 1932.
 Indoor is represented by the exposition greenhouse and experimental-production greenhouse.
 The Greenhouse and Greenhouse complex was put into exploitation in 1969 for the purpose of introduction of tropical and subtropical plants in confined conditions.
 The number of the open-air and closed-air plant collection is about 600 species.
 The result of selection and cytogenetic work has been obtained 18 new varieties of freesia and 15 varieties of roses.
 The main fund of outdoor plants includes plants that survive the winter of Almaty.
 Many plants are drought and heat tolerant.
 The assortment was also improved in terms of making flower beds cheaper by including highly economical unpretentious rhizomatous perennials in them.
 Attention is paid to the ways of using introductions in floral design.

 Over the years of introductory work 300 species of plants were tested and 7 species of tropical and subtropical plants were introduced into production.

 The main scientific directions of the laboratory of floral and ornamental plants introduction are the development of biological bases of indoor and outdoor plants culture in Kazakhstan.
-The work consists in: finding effective ways of accelerated reproduction of hard-to-root and promising plant species, attracting new species, varieties and forms of plants from leading botanical centers of the world to the collection, ensuring the viability of the collection fund, the selection of commercially valuable range of plants for phytodesign of interior interiors and ensuring the cutting of flowers in winter and early spring periods, improving the range of heat-resistant geophytes by breeding methods.
+The work consists in: finding effective ways of accelerated reproduction of hard-to-root and promising plant species, attracting new species, varieties and forms of plants from leading botanical centers of the world to the collection, ensuring the viability of the collection fund, the selection of commercially valuable range of plants for phytodesign of interiors and ensuring the cutting of flowers in winter and early spring periods, improving the range of heat-resistant geophytes by breeding methods.